 The RPLP is located in Morehead, Kentucky.
 Students receive rural-centered clinical experiences at St. Claire Regional Medical Center and with other providers; students also have an opportunity to participate in a certificate program through Morehead State University.

 - Where do the clinical rotations occur?

 St. Claire Regional Medical Center is a 159-bed rural referral hospital located in Morehead, one hour from Lexington, in Northeast Kentucky.
 St. Claire Regional has over 50 years of experience in training medical students, as a teaching affiliate of the University of Kentucky.
-The hospital has an ICU and critical care capability, with nephrology, hematology/oncology, cardiology, psychiatry, and surgical subspecialists on staff.
-In addition to outpatient clinics in surrounding counties, the hospital maintains home health services, home hospice, and palliative care.
-Other teaching sites include pediatrics practices in Mount Sterling, South Shore, and Maysville, family medicine sites in the region, and obstetrics sites in Morehead and Mt.
-Sterling.
+The hospital has an ICU and critical care capability.
+There is an active internal medicine hospitalist service with medical specialties available, including nephrology, oncology, cardiology, pulmonology and gastroenterology.
+Students are involved in both inpatient and outpatient psychiatry, assist with deliveries, and work with general surgeons and subspecialists.
+In addition to outpatient clinics in surrounding counties, the hospital maintains home health services, home hospice and palliative care.
+Other teaching sites include pediatrics practices in Mount Sterling, South Shore, and Maysville; family medicine sites in the region; and neurology in Richmond.

 - Are there scholarships or loans specific to the RPLP?

 Students in the RPLP may qualify for various scholarships offered by UK College of Medicine.
 Student service personnel in Lexington and Morehead assist students in exploring their financing options.
 While there are scholarships and loan repayment programs available for students who practice in medically underserved areas, there are no specific scholarship funds available for RPLP students.

 Students enrolled in the RPLP pay the same tuition and fees as students enrolled in the regular MD program in Lexington.